infiniteopt/InfiniteOpt.jl/docs/src/guide/parameter.md

 julia> @infinite_parameter(model, 0 <= t <= 10, supports = [0, 2, 5, 7, 10])
 t
 ```
-More generally, we use `in` (or `∈`) to define the set that an infinite parameter is
+More generally, we use `in` (or `∈`) to define the domain that an infinite parameter is
 subject to.
-The set could be an interval set, or a distribution set.
+The domain could be an interval domain, or a distribution domain.
 For example,
 we can define the same parameter `t` as above in the following way:
 ```jldoctest time_macro_define_in; setup = :(using InfiniteOpt; model = InfiniteModel())
 julia> @infinite_parameter(model, t in [0, 10], supports = [0, 2, 5, 7, 10])